RepreZen/KaiZen-OpenApi-Parser/README.md

 * OpenAPI 3.0 type specification, and the generated code passes some early tests.

-* Both read and write APIs are fully implemented, though not well tested.
+* Both read and write APIs are mostly implemented, though not well tested.
 No builders have been created as yet.
+Visibility into and modification of references is not yet implemented.

 * Model-level validation is mostly complete, but requires development of extensive tests, as well as a careful inventory of all requirements appearing in the specification (noting all uses of MUST, SHOULD, etc.) to ensure that validation is complete.

-* Serialization has not yet been implemented.
+* Serialization is not yet implemented.

 * DI for implementation-level validators exists, but validators need to be written.
 This is likely to be limited to a small number of